Akshay1799/javaScript/README.md

 Hello everyone, My name is Akshay Ladne.
-I created this repository just to save and show as i'm learning and practicing alongwith.
+I created this repository to save and show my code while learning and practicing.